Faisalsaddiqui/campus-management-portal/README.md

 Shared components are stored in the shared directory for easy reuse across different parts of the application.
 ### Contributing:
 Contributions are welcome!
 If you'd like to improve or extend the functionality of this project, please submit a pull request.
 Ensure that your code follows best practices and is well-documented.
 Any shared components will be in shared directory.
-### License:
-This project is licensed under the MIT License - see the LICENSE file for details.